Toggle menu

 Each individual carrying out the process must be registered, as should the premises where the treatment is being carried out.

-Applicants will need to ensure that their procedures, equipment and facilities are safe, hygienic, prevent the spread of disease.
-They must comply with the duty of care required by the Health and Safety at Work etc Act 1974 as well as local byelaws.
+Applicants will need to ensure that their procedures, equipment and facilities are safe, hygienic and prevent the spread of disease.
+They must comply with the duty of care required by the Health and Safety at Work Act 1974 as well as local byelaws.

 It is illegal to tattoo young people under the age of 18.
 You must be at least 18 years before you can have a tattoo.
 It is illegal for anyone to have a tattoo under 18 even with parental consent.